 Whether you’re a solopreneur or a Fortune 500 CFO running a business, tracking expenses is key to managing finances and winning during tax season.
 When you are a business, the distinction between personal spending and legitimate business expenses can get a little blurry, making tracking them especially critical.
-This level of tracking can get messy and tedious, so success requires a thorough tracking protocol and software to support it.Make an Invoice Now
+This level of tracking can get messy and tedious, so success requires a thorough tracking protocol and software to support it.Make a Free Invoice Now

 What Are Business Expenses and Why do you Need to Track Them?

 A business expense is an expenditure incurred in the course of doing business.
 Business owners are legally obligated to report them accurately for tax purposes, and the standard for precise details in expense tracking is high.

 When paying for a new computer or a rental car for a business trip, you can’t just put the charge on the company card and figure it out in April.
 It’s necessary to track whether the computer with the upgraded retina display is intended for design projects or a gaming habit and whether the rental car is strictly for client meetings or a scenic cruise down the coast.